LaGGgggg/from-site-to-infopath-parser/README.md

 # From site to infopath parser

-It's a simple parser, that can parse data from two websites (you can choose which one) and saves it in the infopath xml file.
+It's a simple parser, that can parse data from [this website](https://vmig.expert) and saves it in the infopath xml file.
 The parser has a GUI and logging, can save data to a new file and parse different data from one site (more on that later).